FIFA probe: First banks admit money laundering role - WHIZ News

 Bedoya received 19 payments totaling $3.81 million from 2008-15.
 He pleaded guilty in November 2015 to racketeering conspiracy and wire fraud conspiracy and awaits sentencing.

 Jose Luis Chiriboga got 12 payments totaling $2.12 million on behalf of his father from Jinkis-related accounts from about 2009-14, the statement said.
-He was indicted in November 2015 on charges on racketeering conspiracy, wire fraud conspiracy and money fraud conspiracy.
+Luis Chiriboga, the father, was indicted in November 2015 on charges on racketeering conspiracy, wire fraud conspiracy and money fraud conspiracy.

 Jadue received three payments totaling $1.54 million in 2014 from Bayan.
 He pleaded guilty in November 2015 to racketeering conspiracy and wire fraud conspiracy and awaits sentencing.